PAIDiPaidThis.com

 How to pay less

-• Book the core evening hours rather than adding extra time you may not need
+• Book the core evening hours rather than adding extra time at the start or end that you probably won't use

-• Skip the add-ons like uplighting and photo booths unless they really matter to you
+• Skip the add-ons like uplighting and photo booths unless they genuinely matter to you and your guests

-• Ask whether your band or venue includes DJ sets before booking a separate one
+• Ask whether your band or venue package already includes a DJ set before you book a separate act

-• Check the venue's preferred supplier list against independent DJs for a fair comparison
+• Check the venue's preferred supplier list against a few independent DJs so you're comparing like for like, not just accepting the first quote

 Common questions